Ophrys speculum Link

 Ophrys speculum subsp. speculum, Arachnites speculum

-Bloom Time: From March to beginning of May
+Bloom Time: From March to the beginning of May

-Ophrys speculum is a terrestrial orchid up to 10 inches (25 cm) tall and each inflorescence carries between 2 and 8 large flowers.
+Ophrys speculum is a terrestrial orchid that grows up to 10 inches (25 cm) tall.
+Each inflorescence carries between 2 and 8 large flowers.
 The plants often grow in groups.
-In bright sunshine the flowers are highly visible as the light reflects off the speculum in the center of the lip.
-It is a bright iridescent purple or blue in color and very glossy.
-The lip is three-lobed and bordered by a greenish-yellow border which is surrounded by a band of thick velvety hairs which are reddish brown.
+Fowers are highly visible in bright sunshine as the light reflects off the speculum in the center of the lip.
+It is a brightly iridescent purple or blue and very glossy.
+The lip is three-lobed and bordered by a greenish-yellow border surrounded by a band of thick velvety hairs that are reddish-brown.
 The sepals and petals are green and marked with violet spots or stripes.

 USDA hardiness zone 7a to 10b: from 0 °F (−17.8 °C) to 40 °F (+4.4 °C).